unjs/unstorage/docs/content/6.drivers/indexedb.md

 ---
-navigation.title: IndexedDB
+title: IndexedDB
+description: Store data in IndexedDB using idb-keyval.
 ---

-# IndexedDB

-Store data in [IndexedDB](https://developer.mozilla.org/en-US/docs/Web/API/IndexedDB_API) using [idb-keyval](https://github.com/jakearchibald/idb-keyval).
+Learn more about [IndexedDB](https://developer.mozilla.org/en-US/docs/Web/API/IndexedDB_API) and [idb-keyval](https://github.com/jakearchibald/idb-keyval).

 To use it, you will need to install `idb-keyval` in your project: